dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 share the same patterns understand each other, which is all we really want in the end anyway -- to be understood.**

+I'll leave you with a quote:

+> To [find good patterns] we must rely on feelings more than intellect.
+>
+> To work our way towards a shared language once again, we must first learn how
+> to discover patterns which are deep, and capable of generating life.
+>
+> The specific patterns, out of which a building or a town is made, may be alive
+> or dead.
+To the extent they are alive, they let our inner forces loose, and,
+> set us free; but when they are dead they keep us locked in inner conflict.

+-- Christopher Alexandar (author of [A Pattern Language])

+---

+Special thanks to [Quinn Wilton] for proofreading!

 [The soliders who died of homesickness]: https://theconversation.com/the-soldiers-who-died-of-homesickness-65910
 [Cameron Price: Micropatterns]: https://www.youtube.com/watch?v=9uvp4h7gXHg
 [Scott Wlaschin: Functional Programming Design Patterns]: https://www.youtube.com/watch?v=srQt1NAHYC0